 Prices for oil and natural gas are subject to large fluctuations in response to relatively minor changes in the supply of and demand for oil and natural gas, market uncertainty and a variety of additional factors beyond our control.
-These factors include economic conditions in the United States, Canada, Europe, China and emerging markets, the actions of OPEC, governmental regulation, political instability in the Middle East, Northern Africa and elsewhere, the foreign supply and demand of oil and natural gas, risks of supply disruption, the price of foreign imports and the availability of alternative fuel sources.
+These factors include economic conditions in the United States, Canada, Europe, China and emerging markets, the actions of OPEC+, governmental regulation, political instability in the Middle East, Northern Africa and elsewhere, the foreign supply and demand of oil and natural gas, risks of supply disruption, the price of foreign imports and the availability of alternative fuel sources.
 Prices for oil and natural gas are also subject to the availability of foreign markets and our ability to access such markets.
-Oil prices are expected to remain volatile and may decline in the near future as a result of global excess supply due to the increased growth of shale oil production in the United States, the decline in global demand for exported crude oil commodities, potential economic disruption of OPEC member countries, among other factors.
+Oil prices are expected to remain volatile and may decline in the near future as a result of global excess supply due to the increased growth of shale oil production in the United States, the decline in global demand for exported crude oil commodities, continued economic disruption that may result from the spread of COVID-19, and OPEC+'s decisions pertaining to the oil production of OPEC+ member countries, among other factors.
 A material decline in prices could result in a reduction of our net production revenue.
 The economics of producing from some wells may change because of lower prices, which could result in reduced production of oil or natural gas and a reduction in the volumes and the value of our reserves.
 We might also elect not to produce from certain wells at lower prices.

 All these factors could result in a material decrease in our expected net production revenue and a reduction in our oil and natural gas acquisition, development and exploration activities.
-Any substantial and extended decline in the price of oil and natural gas would have an adverse effect on our carrying value of our reserves, borrowing capacity including available limits under our Amended Credit Facility, revenues, profitability and cash flows from operations and may have a material adverse effect on our business, financial condition, results of operations and prospects.
+Any substantial and extended decline in the price of oil and natural gas would have an adverse effect on our carrying value of our reserves, borrowing capacity including available limits under our Amended Credit Facility and LC Facility, revenues, profitability and cash flows from operations and may have a material adverse effect on our business, financial condition, results of operations and prospects.

 Oil and natural gas prices are expected to remain volatile for the near future because of market uncertainties.
 Volatile oil and natural gas prices make it difficult to estimate the value of producing properties for acquisitions and often cause disruption in the market for oil and natural gas producing properties, as buyers and sellers have difficulty agreeing on such value.
 Price volatility also makes it difficult to budget for and project the return on acquisitions and development projects.